Alex Consani: Career

-Personal life

-Consani started her trans journey during puberty and since then has come a long way for the transgender community as a whole.
-Alex started to explore her gendered identity around when she was 4 when she had begun wearing feminine clothing.
-At the age 8, she chose to change her name to ‘Alex’ and was supported by her mother during her journey.
-Her parents sent her to a summer camp for transgender individuals in order to explore more about herself.
-She began hormone therapy around puberty.
-Consani started her modeling career when she signed with “Slay Model Management”, which was made specifically for transgender individuals looking to pursue modeling in Los Angeles.
-This accelerated her journey to then later singing with IMG models.
-After Consani signed with IMG models at the age of 16 in 2019, many claim that she paved the way for more inclusivity in the model community.
-Alex Consani was the first transgender model to be awarded “Model of the Year 2024”.
-She attributes this success to black transgender women who paved the way for inclusivity and recognition of all individuals.
-She claims that those who fought for the space to allow them all to succeed included Dominique Jackson, Connie Fleming and Aariana Rose Philip.
-In October 2025, Consani was the first trans model to walk the VS fashion show, along with Valentina Sampaio.
-This marked a shift in the Victoria's Secret campaign, as they have been criticized in the past for the exclusion of plus-size women, transgender individuals and people of color.
+In May 2026, Consani became the first trans woman to serve on the host committee for the Met Gala.

 Public image

 Alyssa Morin of E!
 News called Consani "fashion's new it girl" in February 2023, while Bustle and PinkNews both described her as "the 'It Girl' of 2024".
 CR Fashion Books Vienna Vernose called her bleached hair and "fairy-like" features "distinctive" and called her runway walk "serious and powerful".
 L'Officiels Grace Clarke called Consani "easily one of the biggest models" of 2024 and "one of the most popular transgender models in the industry".

 In October 2023, she was included on the Forbes Top Creators Fashion 50 list, where she had the highest engagement rate on the list at 21.5% and was described as having "signature bleached hair and brows". i-D stated in 2023 that she was "as well known for her harebrained subway dances ... and goofy disposition [on TikTok] as she is for her turns on the Alexander McQueen and Versace runways".
 Brock Colyar of The Cut wrote in 2024 that her TikTok videos, which "involve her being very loud and sort of annoying in very public spaces", were "constantly going viral".

 In December 2024, Consani was named in the Forbes 30 Under 30 list.
 In 2025, Consani was included on Times inaugural Time 100 Creators list.

-She made her Met Gala debut in 2025.
+Also in 2025, she made her Met Gala debut.